GuoHM/logistics-system/README.md

 </tr>
 <tr>
 <td>2017.6.20</td>
-<td>Upload the beans and hibernate mapping files,minnor changes in the login page and front page</td>
+<td>Upload the beans and hibernate mapping files,minnor changes in the login page and front page,some changes in database</td>
 <td>Guo Haoming</td>
 </tr>
 <tr>